Atlas of plant and animal histology

 2. Division and movement

-Chloroplasts need to divide in proliferating cells for getting a right number of chloroplasts and perform a proper photosynthetic activity.
+Chloroplasts divide in proliferating cells to provide a proper number of chloroplasts that will perform enough photosynthetic activity in daughter cells.
 Chloroplast division may be synchronized with cell division.
-This happens in some alga species with cells having just one chloroplast.
-Chloroplast division usually happens during S phase of the cell cycle, where replication of the DNA takes place.
-The process is less known in plant species with cells containing many chloroplasts.
-In some cells, the number of chloroplasts is not related to cell division.
-For example, in parenchyma cells of leaves, chloroplasts divide to increase their number although the cell is not going to divide anymore.
-Curiously, the number of chloroplasts is related to the surface of the leaf.
-In leaf parenchyma cells, it is though that the number of chloroplasts is regulated by the size of the cell.
-In proliferating cells, the chloroplast population of the mother cell should be split in two more or less equal populations for the two daughter cells.
-Chloroplasts distribution during mitosis is mediated by actin filaments.
-The division of chloroplast to increase their number in a cell depends on some proteins synthesized by the nucleus and other synthesized by the chloroplast itself (all proteins involved in mitochondria division are coming from nuclear genes).
-The division starts with two protein rings, one inner ring composed of chloroplast proteins and an outer ring containing dynamin related proteins coded by nuclear genes.
-Both rings are connected through transmembrane proteins.
-These two rings drive the chloroplast division.
+This happens in some algal species, with cells having just one chloroplast.
+Chloroplast division usually happens during the S phase of the cell cycle, where replication of the DNA takes place.
+The process is less known in plant species with cells containing many chloroplasts, and in some cells, the number of chloroplasts is not related to cell division.
+For instance, in parenchymal cells of leaves, chloroplasts divide to increase their number, although the cell is not going to divide anymore.
+These cells may contain up to 100 chloroplasts, with about 50 DNA copies per chloroplast.
+In leaf parenchymal cells, it is thought that the number of chloroplasts is regulated by the size of the cell.
+Curiously, the number of chloroplasts is also related to the surface of the leaf.
+Regardless, in proliferating cells, the chloroplast population of the mother cell must be split into two rather equal populations and distributed into the two daughter cells.
+For this segregation, chloroplasts are first moved by actin filaments toward the nuclear surroundings.

 Chloroplasts